TGAC/grassroots-client-web-core/readme.md

 # Grassroots Infrastructure Dynamic Web-UI

-This is to work with the Grassroots Infrastructure's backend to produce a web UI, all services of the backend server are listed with each of the parameters is added as a form object dynamically.
+This is to work with the Grassroots Infrastructure's backend to produce a web UI, all services of the backend server are listed with each of the parameters added as a form object dynamically.

 ## Install